Morena 6 support resources

 document.close();

-But, you can use your preferable PDF libraries.
+Of course, you can also use your preferred PDF libraries.

-Morena Framework produces acquired data via ImageProducer interface.
-So the task is, how to save an image, if image data are produced via ImageProducer interface.
+The Morena Framework produces acquired data via the ImageProducer interface.
+So the question is, how can you save an image, if the image data is produced via the ImageProducer interface.

-Since Java version 1.2 = there is a com.sun.image.codec.jpeg in the standard Sun's Java distribution.
+In all versions of Java starting with Java version 1.2 = there has been a com.sun.image.codec.jpeg in Sun's standard Java distribution.

-Java Advanced Imaging (JAI) offers writing to many formats, TIFF too.
+Java Advanced Imaging (JAI) offers writing to many formats, including TIFF.

-Here is an example how to save an image using ImageIO:
+Here is an example of how to save an image using ImageIO:

 TwainSource source = TwainManager.selectSource(null);